einarwh/hypercat/README.md

 ## Advent of Code 2022, Day 1 Example

 If you would like to learn Hypercat by example, follow these instructions.
 It will solve the examples provided for day 1 of Advent of Code 2022.
-The approach should work for the full input as well, but you may need to use a browser that will allow you to increase the limit of HTTP redirects from something like 20 to something more like 1000.
-Also you may need patience.

 - Copy the string `1000%A02000%A03000%A0%A04000%A0%A05000%A06000%A0%A07000%A08000%A09000%A0%A010000` into the textbox, select the String radio button, and click the 'push' button.
 You should see the string added to your stack (and your URL).
 - Repeat the process with the string `%A0%A0`.